6 Tips for Finding the Right Influencer for your Brand

 Which Influencer Type is Best for My Business?

 Influencers can serve as a modern-day equivalent of (paid) word-of-mouth marketing, which is especially critical for small- to medium-sized businesses that are still in an earlier stage of growth.
-Here are recommended criteria to consider when selecting the right influencer(s) with which to partner to promote your brand in the right social channels:
+Here are the recommended criteria to consider when selecting the right influencer(s) with which to partner to promote your brand in the proper social channels:

 1) Channel